Disney World Special Events, Festivals and Parties

 Scrooge McDuck by Sam Howzit (CC)

-In 2023, Mickey’s Very Merry Christmas Party will be offered from 7:00 pm to midnight on November 9, 10, 13, 14, 16, 17, 19, 21, 22, 26, 28, 30; December 1, 3, 5, 7, 8, 10, 12, 14, 15, 17, 19, 21 and 22.
+In 2023, Mickey’s Very Merry Christmas Party was offered from 7:00 pm to midnight on November 9, 10, 13, 14, 16, 17, 19, 21, 22, 26, 28, 30; December 1, 3, 5, 7, 8, 10, 12, 14, 15, 17, 19, 21 and 22.

 Mickey’s Very Merry Christmas Party is held after the regular closing of Magic Kingdom and requires separate admission.
 (You don’t have to have paid admission or a theme park reservation to Magic Kingdom in order to attend the special after-hours event.)
 The event is held from 7:00 pm to midnight on select nights, usually running from about the second week of November through approximately a week prior to Christmas.
 Guests with Very Merry Christmas Party tickets are admitted to the park as early as 4:00 pm.
 You will need to get a wristband that allows you to stay in the park after the party begins.